 Source: You Tube by kemikall

--In the American version of The Office the cast recreates the painting (possibly s7 e9 2010)
+-In the American version of The Office the cast recreates the painting in “WUPHF.com” (s7 e9 2010) see

 -Then there is the musical Sunday in the Park with George with music and lyrics by Stephen Sondheim and book by James Lapine.
 The George of the title is a fictional version of Seurat, who can be seen continually working away at his painting.
 The Broadway production opened in 1984, and there was a revival by Jake Gyllenhaal in 2016.
-This version is from 1985:
+This version is the original cast from the Booth Theatre 1985:

 -The following Desperate Housewives episodes take their names from songs or lyrics from the musical: “Move On”, “Sunday in the Park with George”, “Color and Light” , “Gossip”, “Art Isn’t Easy”, “A Vision’s Just a Vision”, “Sunday”, “Chromolume No. 7”, “The Art of Making Art”, “Putting it Together” and “Finishing the Hat”.

 -Finally, in 2006 the painting was recreated in modern dress in Beloit, WI on a Saturday afternoon on the bank of the Rock River to promote the “Saturday in the Park with Friends” event see